actabi/LoopImmo/README.md

 The SMTP credentials used to send confirmation emails are stored in `server/.env` on the backend server.
 Edit that file (or `server/.env.example`) to match your environment.
+If these variables are missing, the newsletter endpoint simply logs a warning and does not attempt to send email, which avoids a 500 error during local testing.